x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/cutover-migration-to-office-365.md

    - **Exchange server**: Type the *fully qualified domain name* (FQDN) for the on-premises Exchange Server.
 This is the host name for your Mailbox server.
 For example, EXCH-SRV-01.corp.contoso.com.

    - **RPC proxy server**: Type the *FQDN* for the RPC proxy server for Outlook Anywhere.
-Typically, the proxy server is the same as your Outlook Web App URL.
+Typically, the proxy server is the same as your Outlook on the web (formerly known as Outlook Web App) URL.
 For example, mail.contoso.com, which is also the URL for the proxy server that Outlook uses to connect to an Exchange Server

 8. On the **Enter general information** page, type a *Migration endpoint name*, for example, Test5-endpoint.
 Leave the other two boxes blank to use the default values.